JSsixtyfour/smashremix/readme.md

 - Features 3 preset character sets (Default, Japanese, Remix) and allows for a custom character set per player.
 - Best character for each player is tracked as the number of TKOs the opposing player experiences against your character.
 - Only ports 1 and 2 work with this mode.

+### Additional Items
+ - New items available in training mode and in VS mode.
+ - VS Mode Item Switch expanded to allowing toggling new items.
+#### Cloaking Device
+ - Renders the player invisible and impervious to damage for 10 seconds.
+#### Super Mushroom
+ - Player grows into giant form with added passive armor while dealing higher damage.
+ - Lasts 10 seconds.
+#### Poison Mushroom
+ - Player shrinks into tiny form and deals less damage.
+ - Lasts 10 seconds.

 ## Customization
 ### Costume Selection Improvements